ChuanMeng/reranker-as-judge/README.md

 This is the repository for the paper titled **Reproducing Re-Rankers as Relevance Judges**.
 In this paper, we reproduce three re-rankers from different re-ranker families (monoT5, RankLLaMA, and Rank1) as relevance judgment predictors (a.k.a. relevance judges).

+The code in this repository can reproduce all results reported in the paper.

 This repository is structured into five distinct parts:
 - [1.
 Prerequest](#1-prerequest)
 - [2.
 Data preparation](#2-data-preparation)